jreisinger/docs/data/notes/go/pointers.md

 Go has pointers 👉.
-A pointer is a value that points to the memory address of another variable.
-Variable is a label or nickname for a memory address.
+A pointer is a value that points to the memory address of a variable.

 ```go
 func main() {